Skip to main content

 • But that day there was quietness as if it was Sunday.
 Franz had hoped to sneak into his seat unnoticed taking advantage of the noisy atmosphere.
 Through the window, he could see his classmates already sitting, and M. Hamel, pacing with his iron ruler under his arm.
 He had no choice but to open the door and walk in front of everyone.
 One can imagine how nervous and embarrassed Franz felt.

 • But nothing happened.
 When M. Hamel noticed Franz, very politely he asked him(Franz) to take his seat.
-Franz quickly jumped over the bench and sat at his desk.
+Franz quickly jumped over the bench and sat.

 • Once he settled down a bit, he realised how unusual everything was.
 M. Hamel was wearing his best clothes—his green coat, frilled shirt, and the black silk cap he only wore on special occasions.